Skip to main content

 , using main as your “Branch name pattern”, and enabling required pull requests.

-With branch protection Note 5.2.8 enabled, if you accidentally make updates directly to your personal main branch, attempting to push these from a Codespace will result in tthe error message Can't push refs to remote.
+With branch protection Note 6.1.8 enabled, if you accidentally make updates directly to your personal main branch, attempting to push these from a Codespace will result in the error message Can't push refs to remote.
 Try running "Pull" first to integrate your changes.

-To fix this, open the Terminal and type Listing 5.2.10, changing my-new-branch to the branch name you want to create.
+To fix this, open a Terminal (Remark 3.2.4) and type Listing 6.2.3, changing my-new-branch to the branch name you want to create.
 Use Enter to execute the command.

 BRANCH=my-new-branch